|© 2001 − 2021, Dr. Jürgen Rathlev|

-Clicking this button will open a dialog for creating a shortcut on the computer desktop for the currently-loaded backup task.
-In this dialog, you can edit the name of the shortcut, specify the behavior of the status window and define an action to be performed after backup (see also).
+Other options: In addition, the dialog will allow you to edit the name of the shortcut, specify the behavior of the status window and define an action to be performed after backup (see also).
 If this action should not be changed by the user during backup, you can inhibit this by deselecting the relevant option.
 In addition, you can specify that the Windows User Access Control will start the backup as an administrator (e.g. to use Volume Shadow Copies).

-If an action has been selected to be executed after a backup, this can be modified by clicking the Error handling button, such that this action will not be carried out if a backup error occurred.
+If an action has been selected to be executed after a backup, this can be modified by clicking the Action handling on errors button, such that this action will not be carried out if a backup error occurred.
 The dialog makes it possible to choose on which errors this shall happen.

 You can select whether the progress window during backup shall be suppressed and how the status window after backup is to be displayed (see more).